 - Feed your baby before he becomes too hungry.

 - Make sure that baby is latching correctly.

 - Entice your baby to the breast by putting some breast milk onto your nipple.

-- Massage your baby, to relax him/her before breastfeeding.
+- Massage your baby to relax before breastfeeding.

 - Breastfeed your baby while utilizing the benefits of skin-to-skin contact.